hemmecke/nbMerge/README.txt

 will arise when different changes within one formula (Cell) are conflicting.

-Merge conflicts that are arising due to different changes within the same cell can be easily solved using a provided merge-tool (name: mgit).
+Merge conflicts that are arising due to different changes within the same cell can be easily solved using a provided merge-tool (name: nbMerge).

 USAGE

 1. notebook normalization
 -------------------------

-this is done automatically once mgit is installed
+this is done automatically once nbMerge is installed

 2. git merge conflict resolution
 --------------------------------